mz3/messenger-api/README.md

 ![CUrl message](screenshots/curl-message.png)

-## Developing
+## Local development environment

-For local development, the optional dependencies are required.
+- For local development, installing the optional dependencies is required.

-### Installation
+- VS Code is recomended for Typescript intellisense, automated formatting, and the Node.js debugger.

 ```bash
 # Install NPM modules